Battle of Taku Forts (1860): Battle

 The Anglo-French force initially attacked the main gate of the fortifications, but it was found there were two wet ditches and many spikes.
 An engineer managed to cut the ropes holding up the drawbridge, but it was too heavily damaged by artillery to be effectively used.
 The main attack was therefore made against the walls using the ladders.
 The French column managed to get onto the parapet first.
 The first British officer to enter the fort was Lieutenant Robert Montresor Rogers, who was later awarded the Victoria Cross for his bravery that day.
 He was closely followed by Private John McDougall, who was also awarded the Victoria Cross.
 Lieutenants Nathaniel Burslem and Edmund Henry Lenon, Private Thomas Lane and Ensign John Worthy Chaplin of the 67th Foot Hampshire Regiment were also awarded the Victoria Cross for their bravery.
 Resistance continued inside the fort for three and a half hours before the fort was cleared of defenders.

 During the fighting, British forces sustained 201 casualties in total.
 The French forces suffered 158 casualties.
-Over 100 Qing defenders were killed, many more wounded and forty-five guns captured.

 A flag of truce arrived by boat from a southern fort, but the envoy was not permitted to negotiate, so the Anglo-French force advanced, two fresh regiments, The Buffs and the 8th Punjab Infantry, being brought up to attack the second northern fort in heavy rain.
 Little resistance was offered and it was quickly captured.
 The two southern forts were untenable and capitulated.

 Southern Chinese coolies served with the French and British forces (as the Canton Coolie Corps) against the Qing:

 The Chinese coolies entertained in 1857 from the inhabitants of South China, renegades though they were, served the British faithfully and cheerfully before Canton, and throughout the operations in North China in 1860 they likewise proved invaluable.
 Their coolness under fire was admirable.
 At the assault of the Peiho Forts in 1860 they carried the French ladders to the ditch, and, standing in the water up to their necks, supported them with their hands to enable the storming party to cross.
 It was not usual to take them into action; they, however, bore the dangers of a distant fire with the greatest composure, evincing a strong desire to close with their compatriots, and engage them in mortal combat with ther bamboos.—(Fisher.)